Improved Stochastic Optimization of LogSumExp: Applications

-The classical optimal transport (Monge--Kantorovich) problem consists in finding a coupling of two probablility measures $\mu, \nu \in \Pspace(\cX)$ which minimizes the integral of a given measurable cost function $c \colon \cX \times \cX \to \R_+$ (e.g., a distance), i.e., $W(\mu, \nu) \eqset \inf_{\pi \in \Pi(\nu, \mu)} \int c(x, z) \dd \pi(x, z)$, where $\Pi(\mu, \nu) \subset \Pspace(\cX \times \cX)$ is the set of couplings (transport plans) of $\mu$ and $\nu$ \citep[see][]{kantorovich1942translocation,villani2008optimal,santambrogio_optimal_2015}.
+where $\Pi(\mu, \nu) \subset \Pspace(\cX \times \cX)$ is the set of couplings (transport plans) of $\mu$ and $\nu$ \citep[see][]{kantorovich1942translocation,villani2008optimal,santambrogio_optimal_2015}.
 For simplicity of demonstration, we assume that the measures are defined on the same space \(\cX\), but the results extend trivially to the case of two different spaces.
-Following \cite{cuturi2013sinkhorn}, we consider entropy-regularized optimal transport (eOT) problem:
+Following \citet{cuturi2013sinkhorn}, we consider the entropy-regularized optimal transport (eOT) problem:

-where $\nu \otimes \mu$ is the product measure.
+where $\mu \otimes \nu$ is the product measure.
 It is known that eOT admits the following dual and semi-dual formulations (see, e.g., \cite{genevay2016stochastic}):

 where